 Should we then fear that the forthcoming AI Revolution will force humanity to completely rethink the current organization of our lives?

 One of the most important economic thinkers of all time, John Maynard Keynes, wrote in his 1930 essay “The Economic Possibilities for our Grandchildren” that by the 21st century we could fulfill our needs and wants with a 15 hours workweek and devote the rest of our lives to non-monetary pursuits.
-Fast-forward to 2014, when the late physicist Stephen Hawking told the BBC that “artificial intelligence could spell .”
+Fast-forward to 2014, when the late physicist Stephen Hawking told the BBC that “artificial intelligence could spell the end of the human race.”

 Should we see AI as liberating or as a destructive force?